gsteele13/notebook-grading-rubric/README.md

 ```

 Because the grading criteria delimiters are embedded inside `### BEGIN SOLUTION` / `### END SOLUTION`, they are automatically removed from the student version of the notebook.

+For more a more detailed example and example of how to use it, see the files in the repository.